#

 • Measure success with business-focused outcomes: Prove your program's value by tracking quantifiable metrics like the reduction in risky behaviors, improved audit readiness, and the operational efficiency gained by automating tasks for your security teams.

-What Defines a Human Risk Management Platform?
+What Should a Human Risk Management Platform Actually Do?

 A Human Risk Management (HRM) platform is a specific category of security technology designed to manage the most complex variable in your defense strategy: people.
 Living Security, a leader in Human Risk Management (HRM), defines it as a system that moves far beyond traditional awareness training.
 Instead of relying on generic programs, a true Human Risk Management platform uses a data-driven approach to make human risk visible, measurable, and actionable.
 It synthesizes vast amounts of data from across your organization to understand, measure, and ultimately reduce the risks tied to human behavior.